zephramg/CS30P3F2024/README.md

 - **Description**: Expands on object-oriented programming skills, including class relationships, inheritance, and using UML for design.
 Encourages creating reusable, efficient code.

 ### CSE3110: Iterative Algorithm 1
-- **Description**: Covers common iterative algorithms, such as binary search and sorting techniques (bubble, insertion, selection).
+- **Description**: Covers common iterative algorithms, such as binary search and sorting techniques.
 Teaches how and when to apply these algorithms.

 ### CSE3910: CSE Project D
-- **Description**: A project-based course where students apply skills from other courses to create relevant, practical projects.
+- **Description**: A project-based credit where students apply skills from other courses to create relevant, practical projects.
 Builds on design and project management skills.